A small

 The proprietor

 Twenty years ago, Andrei Trimbitas was running the internet loyalty platform for DHL in Germany.
 He has since worked at Microsoft, led the EMEA rollout of Kaseya's flagship RMM product, served on the Kaseya Security Council, and travelled to Auckland and Dublin to train support teams that went on to close forty per cent more cases.
-In 2024 he moved to a village in Suffolk, set up a workshop, and named it Old Forge Technologies.
+In 2019 he moved to a village in Suffolk and set up a workshop, and in 2020 he named it Old Forge Technologies.

 He holds an MSc in Computer Science with a specialism in Cybersecurity, and has published research on decentralised compute for large language models.
 He speaks English, German and Romanian natively.
 The work he's doing now - small clients, serious software, no middle-men - is, he is the first to admit, probably the work he should have been doing all along.